Evaluating Continuous Basic Graph Patterns over Dynamic Link Data Graphs: Related work

-In DSMSs, the streaming data is mainly represented by relational messages and the queries are translated into plans of relational operators.
+In DSMSs, the streaming data is mainly represented by relational messages, and the queries are translated into plans of relational operators.
 Representative DSMS systems are the following: C-SPARQL \cite{BarbieriBCVG10,BarbieriBCG10}, CQELS \cite{le2011native}, C-SPARQL on S4 \cite{jesper2011high} and Streaming-SPARQL \cite{bolles2008streaming}.
+Here, it's worth noting the Strider~\cite{ren2017strider}, which proposes a distributed RDF Stream Processing Engine that is built on top of Apache Kafka and Spark.
 The majority of the DSMS approaches use sliding windows to limit the data and focus on proposing a framework for querying the streaming data included in the window.
-In addition, they mainly use relational-like operators which are evaluated over the data included in the window.
-Note that this type of systems mainly focus on querying the data into windows and do not focus on setting up temporal operators.
+In addition, they mainly use relational-like operators, which are evaluated over the data included in the window.
+Note that this type of systems mainly focuses on querying the data into windows and does not focus on setting up temporal operators.

+In a similar context, RSP4J~\cite{tommasini2021rsp4j}, a configurable RSPQL (RDF Stream Processing Query Language) API and engine, accesses streamed RDF data via one or more time-based windows.
+At each evaluation time, only the triples currently within the window(s) are considered from the incoming stream(s).
+These windowed RDF triples are then combined with any static background data (if present) to form the time-varying dataset on which the SPARQL-like query is evaluated.

-On the other hand, CEP systems follow a different approach.
-These approaches handle the streaming data as an infinite sequence of events which are used to compute composite events.
+On the other hand, CEP systems follow a different approach~\cite{roffia2018dynamic, anicic2011ep, PhamAM19}.
+These approaches handle the streaming data as an infinite sequence of events that are used to compute composite events.
 EP-SPARQL \cite{anicic2011ep} is a representative system of this approach, which defines a language for event processing and reasoning.
-It also supports windowing operators, as well as temporal operators.
-C-ASP \cite{PhamAM19}, now, is a hybrid approach combining the windowing mechanism and relational operators from DSMS systems, and the rule-based and event-based approach of CEP systems.
+It also supports windowing operators as well as temporal operators.
+C-ASP \cite{PhamAM19} is a hybrid approach combining the windowing mechanism and relational operators from DSMS systems and the rule-based and event-based approach of CEP systems.
+In~\cite{roffia2018dynamic}, the authors extend this approach to a decentralized setting and propose a Web-based software architecture, named SEPA (SPARQL Event Processing Architecture), which enables the development of distributed Web of Data applications.
+Although update operations are considered, the authors do not investigate in detail how the SPARQL query evaluation is performed.
+Table~\ref{table:comparison-table} summarizes the main differences between DSMS and CEP systems, as well as the setting investigated in this paper.